-Historical Research and the Problem of Categories: Reflections on 10,000 Digital Notecards (Spring 2012 version)
+Historical Research and the Problem of Categories: Reflections on 10,000 Digital Notecards (2012 revision)

 Permalink for this paragraph 0 Once while taking a break at an archive, I stood at the snack machine alongside a senior historian.
 She let out a tired sigh and then explained that she was at the beginning of a project, at the point “where you don’t know anything yet.”
 For historians, research often takes a non-linear or even meandering form, through many phases of uncertainty and redefinition.
 As global historian William McNeill described it, we begin with a sense of an historical problem and explore it through reading, which cyclically “reshapes the problem, which further directs the reading.”
 This “back and forth” can continue right up to publication.
 We might be more bold, like Stephen Ramsay, and celebrate the “serendipitous engagement” that happens when “screwing around” with sources, enjoying intellectually productive browsing and exploration.
 Whether we look forward to or struggle through these phases, much of our work happens while our research questions are still in formation.1

 Permalink for this paragraph 0 Uncertainty is, therefore, a core attribute of our research process, and one that we might take as evidence that we are guided by our sources.
 Yet it can produce challenges as well.
 How do we proceed to do research – the real nuts and bolts of it – if we acknowledge such uncertainty?
 How can we organize information and keep it accessible in ways that will facilitate our ongoing thinking and writing if we acknowledge changing focal points or areas of interest?